 Either from necessity from an invasion or lack of pizza money, men and women alike pick up the mantle of Demon Hunter to track down and kill the outsiders who invade their lands.
 Imbued with the strength of demons and blessed with the greatest weapons of both man and monster, these hunters are best equipped to deal with oblivion on earth.

-The demon hunter is an archetype of the fighter class.
+The demon hunter is an archetype of the warrior class.

 A demon hunter adds Bluff, Fly, Knowledge (planes), Sense Motive and Use Magic Device to his list of class skills but loses Handle Animal, Knowledge (Dungeoneering), and Ride as class skills.